randy-tarasevich/shoreline-web-solutions/src/content/posts/post-5.md

 **The AI Solution:** AI-powered tools can analyze online data to identify potential customers who match your ideal client profile.
 They can even assess the quality of prospects based on criteria you define.

 **Real-World Impact:**

 - Identify businesses that need your services
 - Prioritize the most promising leads
 - Automate the research phase of sales
 - Focus your energy on conversations, not searching

-For Connecticut shoreline businesses, this could mean automatically identifying local companies without websites, businesses with outdated web presence, or companies in your target industry within your service area.
+For businesses, this could mean automatically identifying companies without websites, businesses with outdated web presence, or companies in your target industry within your service area.

 ## 5. Customer Service Automation: Scale Your Support